-Traditional fried rice gets a makeover with this pork sausage fried rice, filled with eggs, cabbage, carrots, peas, corn and scrambled eggs using brown rice.
-Swap out sausage with leftover pulled pork, steak or chicken and you’ve got a quick and flavorful meal!
+Traditional fried rice gets a makeover with this easy sausage fried rice, filled with cabbage, carrots, peas, corn and eggs.
+Use brown rice or white.
+You can also swap out sausage with leftover pulled pork, steak or chicken and you’ve got a quick and flavorful meal!

 I am always introducing new recipes to my family.
 The kids have gotten used to this even though not all of the foods I have given them were welcomed whole heartedly.
 And sometimes I forget some of the obvious choices to make for my crew.